p-nordmann/optax-zclip/README.md

 ## Disclaimer

 The name of the repository comes from the name of the technique, as given by the authors.
-However, this technique does not perform gradient clipping, but rather gradient scaling.
+However, this technique does not perform gradient clipping elementwise, but rather gradient scaling.
+This is similar to the kind of clipping used in [`optax.clip_by_global_norm`](https://optax.readthedocs.io/en/latest/api/transformations.html#optax.clip_by_global_norm), for instance.

 ## Building